tristan-chenoweth/Code-ToolsVault/CodeLanguages/Csharp/CodeAcademyFiles/ReadMe.md

 All files that are in the CodeAcademyFiles directory are simple programs that are topics that were covered when working through the Code Academy course on C#.

-Most of these file are basic operations within C# and are included as references.
+Most of these file are basic operations within C# and are included as references and include comments within to explain operations.

 [Arithmetic Operators](arithmeticOperators/Program.cs)
 [Boolean Data Types](booleanDataTypes/Program.cs)